Martindale-Hubbell 2024 - Badge

 Start Your Defense Today

-If you're being investigated for or have been charged with money laundering, our Boston attorney is ready to help you.
+If you’re being investigated for or have been charged with money laundering, Attorney Martin G. Weinberg is ready to help you.
 Aside from having to prove you committed specific elements of the alleged offense, the prosecutor (as well as investigating agents) must ensure that their conduct did not or does not violate your constitutional rights.
-If it does, it's possible that evidence obtained in your case could be thrown out, weakening the allegations against you.
-At Martin G. Weinberg, Attorney at Law, we have effectively challenged the government in cases involving Fourth Amendment violations, and we are ready to use our knowledge and skills to fight the prosecutor's accusations against you.
+If it does, it’s possible that evidence obtained in your case could be thrown out, weakening the allegations against you.
+Attorney Martin G. Weinberg has effectively challenged the government in cases involving Fourth Amendment violations and is ready to use his knowledge and skills to fight the prosecutor’s accusations against you.

 Highly Revered & Recommended